gregorbj/Archive-VisionEval/api/model_system_design.md

 The *geography.csv* file describes all of the geographic relationships for the model and the names of geographic entities in a [CSV-formatted](https://en.wikipedia.org/wiki/Comma-separated_values) text file.
 The CSV format, like the JSON format is a plain text file.
 It is used rather than the JSON format because the geographic relationships are best described in table form and the CSV format is made for tabular data.
 In addition, a number of different open source and commercial spreadsheet and GIS programs can export tabular data in a CSV-formatted files.
 The structure of the model system geography is described in detail in Section 6.2 below.

 The *units.csv* file describes the default units to be used for storing complex data types in the model.
 The VisionEval model system keeps track of the types and units of measure of all data that is processed.
-The model system recognizes 4 primitive data types and 10 complex data types.
+The model system recognizes 4 primitive data types, a number of complex data types (e.g. currency, distance), and a compound data type.
 The primitive data types are data types recognized by the R language: 'double', 'integer', 'character', and 'logical'.
-The complex data types such as 'distance' and 'mass' define types of data that are related and may be converted between related measurement units.
+The complex data types such as 'distance' and 'time' define types of data that are related and may be converted between related measurement units.
+The compound data type combines two or more complex data types in an expression (e.g. MI/HR).
 The *units.csv* describes the default units used to store complex data types in the datastore.
 The file structure and an example are described in more detail in Section 6.3 below.

 The *deflators.csv* defines the annual deflator values, such as the consumer price index, that are used to convert currency values between different years for currency demonination.
 The file structure and an example are described in more detail in Section 6.4 below.